daily Broadcast

 But all through Scripture God says, I know the end from the beginning because I am in control.
 My purposes can’t be thwarted.

 The fourth way, not only through titles, promises, and prophecy, but through Christ.
 His life is a picture of the sovereignty of God.

 His supernatural birth.
 And I don’t mean just by a virgin.
 Just think of this, just try and be a skeptic with me just for a minute and think about, Okay, there have been lots of people, lots of leaders, lots of truth claims.
 Here’s a rabbi, a young rabbi who starts His ministry at thirty and has about a three-year run.

 He travels maybe thirty to fifty miles from His home.
 He doesn’t have an established religious environment; He is actually a revolutionary.
 There is no technology, eighty percent of the known world is illiterate.
 There is nothing in writing.
 How in the world does one rabbi, without technology, without satellites, without putting things in print – how in the world does that one person turn the whole world upside down?

-So how could that happen?
+In the first century, He turns the world upside down.
+How could that happen?
 Let me tell you how it happens.
 Galatians 4:4 says, “In the fullness of time, God sent forth His Son.”
 The word fullness, literally, we get our word.
 It’s when the world, when the earth was pregnant.

 In God’s game plan, in His sovereign plan to fulfill His purposes, there was a point in time when the earth, when the dynamics of life on the earth were this narrow, little window that allowed a rabbi, for three years, to do something that would transform the world.